ChickenFur/ThompsonForHeber/src/content/blog/2025-07-19-heber-city-at-crossroads.md

 ## What makes a city a great place:

-Interactions and the community that leaves here.
+Interactions and the community that lives here.

 I love some of his principles and I think they apply to Heber.